dasong2410/CodeNotes/devops/vagrant/k8s/kubernetes.md

 --apiserver-advertise-address=192.168.8.11 \
 --apiserver-cert-extra-sans=192.168.8.11 \
 --pod-network-cidr=172.16.0.0/16
-I0110 00:46:18.403812    9909 version.go:256] remote version is much newer: v1.32.0; falling back to: stable-1.29
+I1008 14:57:19.284179    5563 version.go:261] remote version is much newer: v1.34.1; falling back to: stable-1.33
-[init] Using Kubernetes version: v1.29.12
+[init] Using Kubernetes version: v1.33.5
 [preflight] Running pre-flight checks
-[preflight] Pulling images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action in beforehand using 'kubeadm config images pull' [certs] Using certificateDir folder "/etc/kubernetes/pki" [certs] Generating "ca" certificate and key
+[preflight] Pulling images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action beforehand using 'kubeadm config images pull' [certs] Using certificateDir folder "/etc/kubernetes/pki" [certs] Generating "ca" certificate and key
 [certs] Generating "apiserver" certificate and key